Get Your Data Tableau-Ready

 Format your survey data for Tableau

 Raw survey data can be tricky to handle.
-One of our Tableau Zen Masters, Steve Wexler, makes it easier with these detailed instructions.
+One of our Tableau Visionaries, Steve Wexler, makes it easier with these detailed instructions.